stalela/stalela-docs/docs/00-overview/glossary.md

 ## T

 **Tenant**
-Isolated namespace for a customer/institution using Storo.
+Isolated namespace for a customer/institution using Stalela.
 All transfers are scoped by tenantId.

 **Trace ID**
 Identifier used for distributed tracing across services.

 **Transfer**
-Core unit of money movement in Storo, defined by canonical schema (payer, payee, amount, rail, intent, etc.).
+Core unit of money movement in Stalela, defined by canonical schema (payer, payee, amount, rail, intent, etc.).

 ---